 When you decide to seek help for a substance abuse problem, you have several treatment options.
 The most common treatments include:

-- Inpatient and residential addiction treatment in Texas
+- Residential addiction treatment in Texas

 - Partial hospitalization programs